Azure/azure-functions-sql-extension/docs/GeneralSetup.md

 ALTER TABLE ['{table_name}'] ADD CONSTRAINT PKey PRIMARY KEY CLUSTERED (['{primary_key_column_name}']);
 ```

-## Create a Function App
+## Create a Function Project

-Now you will need a Function App to add the binding to.
+Now you will need a Function Project to add the binding to.
 If you have one created already you can skip this step.

 These steps can be done in the Terminal/CLI or with PowerShell.

 1. Install [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local)

-2. Create a function app for .NET, JavaScript, TypeScript, Python or Java.
+2. Create a function project for .NET, JavaScript, TypeScript, Python or Java.

     **.NET**